 Some guys on a hunting trip – what could go wrong?

-Today was a good day.
+Night is when it gets difficult, but today was a good day.
 We went fishing and I got two fat trout for Mac and me.
 The other two won’t be eating.

 The days here are fine, no problems – it’s just the nights.